pflab-ut/mcube/README.md

 ## How to Build

-First of all you check and modify "configure" file, and then please execute the following command.
+First of all you check and modify "configure" file.
+If "CONFIG_XXX=y", the configuration is enabled.
+If "CONFIG_XXX=n", the configuration is disabled.
+Then please execute the following command.

 ```
 $ make configure
 ```